opsdroid/opsdroid/docs/connectors/matrix.md

 To use this connector you will need to have a Matrix account, and login using your Matrix username (mxid) and password.

-To use a HTTP proxy you will need to set the https_proxy/http_proxy environment variables.

 ## Configuration

 ```yaml